Back to News

 Single family homes in the Fayette County or Georgetown

-that have an estimated market value of $180,000 or less are eligible for trade consideration.
-We also consider trades of properties in Nicholasville and Versailles, with an estimated market value of $150,000 or less in those areas.
-Townhomes are not eligible.
+that have an estimated market value of $200,000 or less are eligible for trade consideration.
+We also consider trades of properties in Nicholasville and Versailles, with an estimated market value of $180,000 or less in those areas.
+Townhomes or condominiums are not eligible.
 The program is currently not offered with the purchase of a new Ball Home in the Knoxville or Louisville area, Richmond, or Frankfort, except in cases where the proposed trade property is located in an eligible part of Central Kentucky.

-An upfront application fee of $125 is paid by the owner of the prospective trade property, which is not refundable.
+An upfront application fee of $200 is paid by the owner of the prospective trade property, which is not refundable.
 Properties then are subject to a market evaluation by a Milestone Realty Consultants agent on behalf of Ball Homes to assess the probable market value, condition, and eligibility of the proposed trade home.
 If the home is determined to be eligible for a trade, Ball Homes will make an offer for the property.
 If an agreement is reached with the owner, a trade contract will be executed.
-The trade contract will be subject to a satisfactory termite inspection and a satisfactory third party professional inspection, at no further cost to the owner.
+The trade contract will be subject to a satisfactory termite inspection and a satisfactory third party professional inspection, at an additional cost to the the owner of $250, which is non-refundable.

 Ball Homes will make an offer on an eligible trade home that represents 93% of the estimated market value of the home, as determined by the market evaluation.